nippe/hound-stash-config-generator/README.md

 # Hound Stash Config Generator

-Have a [Atlassian Stash](https://www.atlassian.com/software/bitbucket/server) server at work and think the search ain't that awesome?
+Have an [Atlassian Stash](https://www.atlassian.com/software/bitbucket/server) server at work and think the search ain't that awesome?
 Heard of [Etsy's Hound](https://github.com/etsy/hound) project?

 This tool connects to the Stash/Bitbucket Servers REST api and extracts projects and repositories and dumps the info down in a hound config.json file.